Cut Edge Corrosion Treatment From Liquasil

 The system is called Flexlap.
 It comprises a marine grade epoxy primer that is overcoated with our unique, self-levelling, semi-gloss silicone coating.

-In most cases, the joints in overlapping roof sheets at the mid-lap areas should not be sealed.
+In most cases, the joints on overlapping roof sheets at the mid-lap areas should not be sealed.

 If the bottom most sheet at the mid-lap areas are not affected by corrosion, why spend money preparing and coating it?